franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

+- Delete the HTML code (invite to the app) for contacts with no user created.
 - Add read and unread logic (you can implement it that any message (in the viewport makes a PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls])).